freifunk-berlin/ca.berlin.freifunk.net/README.md

 Today we use a webinterface for user input that lives at [https://ca.berlin.freifunk.net](https://ca.berlin.freifunk.net).
 The user provides us with an id and e-mail and generates a certificate request in the database.
-After the generation of the request an admin has to execute the `buildcert` command on the server to create the certificate and send it to the user.
+After the generation of the request an admin has to execute `python3 manage.py requests process` on the server to create the certificate and send it to the user.
+To send an already existing certificate again use `python3 manage.py certificates send`.

+See also:
+`python3 manage.py requests --help`
+`python3 manage.py certificates --help`

 ## Development